6yozo/6yozo.github.io/docs/typing/measurements.md

 - The switch plate and the pcb should be pulled together by screws
 - The switch plate should be gasket mounted to the bottom of the board.
   Probably with a series of springs.
+- The connector between the two halves should be on the ground level and the top of the keyboard.
+So a catbed can easily fit between the two halves.

 Test results
 ============